1973 enlargement of the European Communities: Background

 The United Kingdom was still recovering from the economic cost of the Second World War.
-The Republic of Ireland, while an independent state, was economically dependent on the UK, which accounted for nearly 75% of Ireland's exports, as codified in the Anglo-Irish Free trade agreement of 1966.
+Ireland, while an independent state, was economically dependent on the UK, which accounted for nearly 75% of Ireland's exports, as codified in the Anglo-Irish Free trade agreement of 1966.

 In 1960 the European Free Trade Association (EFTA) was established and was formed by Austria, Denmark, Norway, Portugal, Sweden, Switzerland and the United Kingdom.
 These countries were often referred to as the Outer Seven, as opposed to the Inner Six of the founding members of the European Community (EC).
 The EFTA was founded by a convention known as the Stockholm Convention in 1960, with the aim of liberalisation of trade in goods amongst its member states.

 On 31 July 1961 the United Kingdom, Ireland and Denmark applied to join the EC.
 In 1963, after negotiations, France vetoed the United Kingdom's application because of the aversion of Charles de Gaulle to the UK, which he considered a "trojan horse" for the United States.
 De Gaulle resigned the French presidency in 1969.
 In the 1970s, the EFTA states concluded free trade agreements with the EC.